chzhao127/Mars-Rover-Group2/README.md

 I: I is if you find that the rover is not accelerating as fast as you want, you increase the I gain a little bit, and it will slowly increase to that speed.

+D: D is used to suppress changes in speed, and adjusting the D gain can also help stabilize the Mars Rover if it is too sensitive to accelerate or decelerate.

 <img width="634" alt="e40943751fda19a56007daf4d5fd62d" src="https://github.com/chzhao127/Mars-Rover-Group2/assets/161892823/4abf1b15-0646-459e-a9dc-502bbed68682">